mkruger1088/UniversalDataBaseManager/README.md

 # DataBaseManager
 v1.0
-Summer Project for my students at NYIT, Pace and Farmingdale State College However, anyone around the world can join us as an observer.
+Summer Project for my students at NYIT, Pace and Farmingdale State College.
+However, anyone around the world can join us as an observer.

 Objective: